 Do People Feel Duped by Your Site?

 People will typically find your website thanks to a keyword search, Google Ad, or a link from social media.
 Therefore, they’re already expecting something when they arrive.
 If that’s not what they see when they get there, then they’re going to feel disappointed or even duped, and naturally, they will click away from the website.

-For example, let’s say that you’re looking for Chinese restaurants in San Francisco.
+For example, let’s say that you’re looking for a therapist in San Francisco.
 You enter that term into Google, and you choose a link.
-However, when you get to the site, it has little or nothing to do with finding a Chinese restaurant in San Francisco.
+However, when you get to the site, it is actually for a coach without a license.

-The page has that keyword phrase, so it came up in the search, but the actual article is about something entirely different.
+The page has that keyword phrase, so it came up in the search, but the actual website is about something entirely different.
 It’s not what you’re looking for, so you click away.

 The appropriate use of keyword search terms is critical if you want to keep people on your site.

 In addition to providing site visitors with relevant information, you want to make sure that you provide them with information that is useful, interesting, and engaging.

 Sure, you could write up a 500-word blog post that incorporates a keyword relevant to your site and get people there … but if that post doesn’t share something new, interesting, or helpful then why would the visitor want to stay?